boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 ---
-title: How to start with Elastic Search in 2019
+title: How to start with Elasticsearch in 2019
-date: 2028-12-10
+date: 2029-02-15
 ---

-The below is aimed at developers who need to write a search interface which is backed by elastic search.
+The below is aimed at developers who need to write a search interface which is backed by Elasticsearch.
 If you need to perform basic searches across documents with facets then read on.
 It will not cover the setup or use of tools for elastic such as Kibana.

-The architect has decreed that for your next application you will use Elastic Search to provide a rich search experience.
-Your Operations/DevOp's person has spun up some instances with elastic, deployed a cluster or through some other means provided you an elastic search HTTP endpoint.
+The architect has decreed that for your next application you will use Elasticsearch to provide a rich search experience.
+Your Operations/DevOp's person has spun up some instances with elastic, deployed a cluster or through some other means provided you an elasticsearch HTTP endpoint.
 Now what?
 The team is looking to you to provide some guidance, to get them started and set the direction.

 The below should be enough for anyone to get started with elastic, produce a modern search interface and know how to do most things.
 Anything beyond this should be fairly easy to pick up from the elastic documentation once you have this grounding.